-(PISTOL MUST BE KEPT POINTED IN A SAFE DIRECTION)
+(RIFLE MUST BE KEPT POINTED IN A SAFE DIRECTION)

-UNLOAD THE PISTOL IMMEDIATELY WHEN YOU ARE FINISHED SHOOTING!
+UNLOAD THE RIFLE IMMEDIATELY WHEN YOU ARE FINISHED SHOOTING!

-NOTE: This sequence must be followed exactly as directed.
-Failure to do so can result in the pistol's chamber becoming unintentionally loaded with a cartridge!
+NOTE: This sequence must be followed exactly as spelled out.
+Failure to do so can result in the rifle's chamber becoming unintentionally loaded with a cartridge!

 - 1. Keep the muzzle pointed in a safe direction at all times and keep fingers outside the trigger guard.
-If the hammer is cocked, move the safety to the "on" position. - 2.
+If the rifle is cocked, move the safety to the "on" position. - 2.
 Remove the magazine.
 Remember that even though the magazine has been removed, a cartridge remaining in the chamber can still be fired! - 3.
 Retract the bolt to its open position and lock it there.
 This should eject any cartridge in the chamber, but... - 4.
 Always visually double check the chamber to be certain it is empty. - 5.
-The only "safe" pistol is one in which the bolt is open and the chamber and magazine are empty. - 6.
-Cartridges can be removed from the magazine by simply pushing them lightly downward and forward with the thumb, forefinger, or the rubber eraser end of a pencil against the rim of the top cartridge.
-Do not use a loaded cartridge or other hard instrument as a 'tool' to strip cartridges from the magazine. - 7.
+The only "safe" rifle is one in which the bolt is open and the chamber and magazine are empty.

+- 6. Cartridges can be removed from the magazine by simply pushing them lightly downward and forward with the thumb, forefinger, or the rubber eraser end of a pencil against the rim of the top cartridge.
+Do not use a loaded cartridge as a 'tool' to strip cartridges from the magazine. - 7.
 If desired, the bolt can be left in the open position, being held there by the bolt lock.
-If you desire to close the bolt, again look to be certain the chamber is empty and there is no magazine in the pistol.
+If it is desired to close the bolt, again look to be certain the chamber is empty.
 Put the safety "on", retract the bolt to its rearmost position, release the bolt lock and let the bolt snap forward.
 Keep your fingers out of the receiver! - 8.
 With the muzzle pointed in a safe direction, push the safety to the "off" position and pull the trigger to decock it.
-The pistol can be "dry fired" for practice as long as it is empty and pointed in a safe direction.

-9. Push empty (unloaded) magazine into the pistol until the catch locks it in place.
+The rifle can be "dry fired" for practice as long as it is empty and pointed in a safe direction. - 9.
+Push empty (unloaded) magazine into the rifle until the catch locks it in place.